gitskand/CloudNote/README.md

 Contributing:
 I welcome contributions from the open-source community to further enhance CloudNote.
 If you find any bugs, have feature requests, or would like to make improvements, please submit a pull request.

-I hope you find CloudNote valuable and enjoy using it as much as we enjoyed developing it.
-Should you have any questions or encounter any issues, please don't hesitate to reach out to me at gaurskand@gmail.com.
+I hope you find CloudNote valuable and enjoy using it as much as i enjoyed developing it.
+If you have any questions or encounter any issues, please don't hesitate to reach out to me at gaurskand@gmail.com.

 Happy note-taking with CloudNote!